 New College- and Career-Ready standards emphasize the importance of speaking, listening, and conversing not only as a means for learning, but also as a valuable goal of learning.
 Starting October 3, Professor Kenji Hakuta and Drs.
 Sara Rutherford-Quach and Jeff Zwiers at Stanford Graduate School of Education once again will offer an online professional development course that focuses on student conversations, Constructive Classroom Conversations: Improving Student-to-Student Interactions.
 The overall purpose of this course is help teachers prepare students, and particularly language learners, to have in-depth conversations about content area concepts and topics.

-This course consists of five online sessions, with two or three weeks devoted to each session.
+This course consists of six online sessions, with two or three weeks devoted to each session.
 Each session includes expert video screencasts, classroom video clips, readings and resources, and assignments that will prompt participants to strengthen the curricular foundations of communication.
 Participants are free to complete the session tasks at their own pace as long as they finish them within the allotted time.
 Participants will learn to:

 - listen purposefully in order to assess student-to-student conversations

 - craft effective prompts and create conversational opportunities within a lesson

 - model and build activities for cultivating constructive classroom conversations

 - provide productive feedback to students and make instructional changes to strength conversations

 The teaching team has been designing and offering online professional development courses for four years.
 All three instructors work in Stanford University’s Understanding Language Initiative, which focuses on language, learning, and equity issues across a range of educational settings.
 Thousands of educators have participated in these professional development courses.
 Comments such as this are common: